victorpreston/bruteX/README.md

 ## Disclaimer

 Please that this project is intended for ethical purposes only.
-The creator of HackLab is not responsible for any misuse or illegal activities conducted using the information or code provided.
+The creator of this project is not responsible for any misuse or illegal activities conducted using the information or code provided.